Dickinson leads Michigan against No. 16 Ohio State after 22-point game | Federal News Network

 Ann Arbor, Michigan; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Michigan faces the No. 16 Ohio State Buckeyes after Hunter Dickinson scored 22 points in Michigan’s 82-58 win over the Purdue Boilermakers.
+BOTTOM LINE: Michigan takes on the No. 16 Ohio State Buckeyes after Hunter Dickinson scored 22 points in Michigan’s 82-58 win against the Purdue Boilermakers.

-The Wolverines are 8-2 in home games.
-Michigan is sixth in the Big Ten shooting 35.5% from deep, led by Zeb Jackson shooting 50.0% from 3-point range.
+The Wolverines are 8-2 on their home court.
+Michigan scores 72.8 points and has outscored opponents by 5.0 points per game.

 The Buckeyes are 7-4 in Big Ten play.
-Ohio State ranks ninth in the Big Ten scoring 30.0 points per game in the paint led by E.J.
-Liddell averaging 7.8.

-The Wolverines and Buckeyes meet Saturday for the first time in Big Ten play this season.
+Ohio State is 5-2 when it wins the turnover battle and averages 10.9 turnovers per game.

 TOP PERFORMERS: Dickinson is averaging 18.3 points and 8.3 rebounds for the Wolverines.
-Caleb is averaging 1.3 made 3-pointers over the last 10 games for Michigan.
+Caleb is averaging 7.9 points over the last 10 games for Michigan.

 Jamari Wheeler is averaging 6.9 points, 3.7 assists and 1.5 steals for the Buckeyes.
-Liddell is averaging 12.1 points over the last 10 games for Ohio State.
+E.J.
+Liddell is averaging 12.1 points and 5.2 rebounds while shooting 48.1% over the past 10 games for Ohio State.

 LAST 10 GAMES: Wolverines: 6-4, averaging 72.3 points, 29.8 rebounds, 14.4 assists, 4.5 steals and 2.4 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 69.8 points per game.